jpdias/node-red-contrib-self-healing/README.md

 Kalman noise filter based on the work of Bulten et al.

 > R models the process noise and describes how noisy our system internally is.
 Or, in other words, how much noise can we expect from the system itself?
-As our system is constant we can set this to a (very) low value.
+Our system is constant we can set this to a (very) low value.
 Q resembles the measurement noise; how much noise is caused by our measurements?
 As we expect that our measurements will contain most of the noise, it makes sense to set this parameter to a high number (especially in comparison to the process noise).

 > In real life scenario's you usually make an estimate of R and Q based on measurements or domain knowledge.
 For this example we assume we know the noise levels.

-> W. Bulten, A. C. V. Rossum and W. F. G. Haselager, "Human SLAM, Indoor Localisation of Devices and Users," 2016 IEEE First International Conference on Internet-of-Things Design and Implementation (IoTDI), Berlin, 2016, pp. 211-222, doi: 10.1109/IoTDI.2015.19.
+> W. Bulten, A. C. V. Rossum and W. F. G. Haselager, **Human SLAM, Indoor Localisation of Devices and Users,** 2016 IEEE First International Conference on Internet-of-Things Design and Implementation (IoTDI), Berlin, 2016, pp. 211-222, doi: 10.1109/IoTDI.2015.19.

 ### :package: flow-control